 First, connect the 10 KΩ potentiometers to the inverting terminal of the LM358 IC.
 Anyone end of the potentiometer terminal is connected to +5V, another one is connected to GND and the middle terminal is connected to the pin.

 We will now add a 10 KΩ thermistor and 10 KΩ resistors as a potential divider.
 The output of this potential divider i.e. the junction point is connected to the non–inverting terminal of the LM358 op-amp.

 Then we have chosen a buzzer in this project to make the alarm.
 So, connect the output of the LM358 IC to the buzzer directly.

 after this pin 8 will be directly connected to +ve and pin 4 will be directly connected to -ve of the LM358 IC.

-Working of Fire Alarm Circuit
+Working Principle of Fire Alarm Circuit

 The design of the simple fire alarm circuit connections is discussed above.
 We will now see the working principle of the simple fire alarm circuit.
 Here the main component for detecting the fire is the 10 KΩ thermistor.
 If the temperature increases, the resistance of the included thermistor decreases, and the output of the voltage divider increases.

 Since the output of the voltage divider is given to the non–inverting input terminal of the LM358 IC, its value will become more than that of the inverting input.
-As a result, the output of the op-amp becomes high and it activates the buzzer for alarming.
+As a result, the output of the op-amp becomes high and it activates the buzzer for alarm.

 Application of Fire Alarm Circuit